 user field in the event already has a value of

-Here is what the sample events look like after field alias processing with the pre-7.2.x rules.
+Here is what the sample events look like after field alias processing with the pre-7.2.4 rules.

-The third event is the only event that changes.
+The third event gets a new field.
 Before processing, it had a source field, but no alias field.
 After processing it has an alias field with the value of the source field.
 This is how field aliases are supposed to work.
-But the first and second events now have alias fields that do not match the values of either source field.
-The fourth event has an alias field without a source field.
-Field aliases do not follow a consistent logic throughout the event set.

-In 7.2.x, this bug was fixed.
-The fix changed the behavior when you apply a field alias configuration to an event where the alias field is already present.
+In Enterprise 7.2.4, this bug was fixed.
+The fix changed the behavior when you apply a field alias configuration to an event where the alias field is already present but no source fields exist.
 This table explains how the behavior has changed and why.

 |Yes||No||The search head adds an alias to the event.
 It is given the value of the source field in the event.||The search head adds an alias to the event.
 It is given the value of the source field in the event.||This is the ideal environment for a field alias.
 It enables you to search for events using a field name that is an alias for a source field that is already present in those events.|